If you are considering taking a cruise you have probably heard the word gratuities mentioned by your travel agent or cruise line.

 How Are Cruise Gratuities Charged?
 Step by Step Process

-If you are happy to leave the automatic gratuities on you don’t have to do anything specifically.
+If you are happy to leave the automatic gratuities on you don’t have to do anything.
+This is the default situation.

 One of the main benefits of automatic gratuities is that it makes tipping incredibly easy.
 Traditionally passengers would tip in cash but this meant carrying cash and gifting the tips in person which could be time-consuming.